U.S. Supreme Court upholds access to abortion pill

 Those who take the pills must follow up with their healthcare provider roughly seven to 14 days later to confirm the uterus is empty to avoid infection.

-New restrictions would block access to the drug
+Restrictions would have blocked access to the drug

 Mifepristone may be given along with misoprostol to end a pregnancy up to 10 weeks gestation (49 days or less since the first day of a person’s last menstrual period).

 But young people, those who have never been pregnant before, and those with unplanned pregnancies were less likely to use these tests as a first step.
-Young people, in particular, reported issues accessing at-home pregnancy tests, including not being able to get to a store or not having enough money to buy one.
+Many young people also reported issues accessing at-home pregnancy tests, including not being able to get to a store or not having enough money to buy one.

 People of color, people living with food insecurity, and people with unplanned pregnancies were also more likely to learn that they are pregnant past seven weeks.